ggonnella/gfapy/README.md

 ## References

-Giorgio Gonnella, Stefan Kurtz, "RGFA: powerful and convenient handling of assembly graphs" (2016)

 The manuscript describing the library has been accepted for presentation at the German Conference on Bioinformatics 2016.
-The PeerJ preprint will be linked here, as soon as available.
+Currently it is available as Peer Journal preprint (as soon as it is peer reviewed, the reference will be updated):

+Gonnella G, Kurtz S. (2016) RGFA: powerful and convenient handling of assembly graphs.
+PeerJ Preprints 4:e2381v1 https://doi.org/10.7287/peerj.preprints.2381v1